Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

     git init
     ```

     a.
-The "git init" command creates a new Git repository.
+The `git init` command creates a new Git repository.
 It is the first step in implementing version control to your project.

     b.
 The `.git` directory is part of the version control system that allows developers to create and retrieve different versions of any project.
 This allows for version rollbacks if any major mistakes occur.